 Our Story

-Illuminating Insights was born from the struggles our founder, Sara, experienced living in a world not always built for, accessible to, inclusive of, or safe for, her as a disabled person.
+Illuminating Insights was born from the struggles our founder, Sara, experienced living in a world not always accessible to, inclusive of, or safe or set up for, her as a disabled person.
 Though she longed for it, Sara noticed a lack of formal peer support available in this area- that is professional support from others with a shared or similar lived/ living experience.
 Other people who understood her struggles not purely because of empathising with them, but because to some extent, they’d been there, they’d lived it too.
 Because sometimes, people who’ve been there too understand better than anyone else.
 Illuminating Insights provides the services Sara always wished she’d had.

 a blue outline of a flower, coloured in